 Anyone can secure new club seats.
 Complete your seat reservation gift ($1,000 per seat) to guarantee access.
 Payment of seat reservation gift can be pledged out and completed by Nov.
 15, 2017.
 Seat selection time will be determined by priority points, as calculated on Nov.
 15, 2017

-New outdoor club seat selection and contracts mailed with 2, 4, or 6-year term options.
+New outdoor club seat selection and contracts mailed with 3 and 6-year term options.

 Annual I-Club contribution deadline (first year of per-seat gift due for new outdoor club seats). $1,958 per seat, per year.

 The Kinnick Edge project will replace the existing general admission seating bowl in the north end zone with upper and lower general admission seating bowls, two concourses, and a premium club level – the Ted Pacha Family Club.

 Both concourses will have appropriately sized concession and restroom facilities.
 The main concourse on street level will be constructed with an open view toward the playing field.
 The upper concourse will have open decks at the east and west ends with views to the field and places where fans can congregate.